mayfrost/guides/INITIATION.md

 `cast -r linux`

 ## BOOTLOADER
+Next is a simple example of setting the bootloader, for a more in depth view see https://github.com/mayfrost/guides/blob/master/BOOTLOADER.md
 * The drive where bootloaders and OSes are installed on these examples is "_/dev/sda_", but could be anywhere.
 * The bootloader installation __IS__ inside chroot AND with drives mounted, so this guide assumes you are inside "_/mnt/drive_".
 * "_<PARTITION_NUMBER_OF_DISTRO>_", "_<PARTITION_NUMBER_OF_FREEDOS>_" and "_<PARTITION_NUMBER_OF_WINDOWS>_" are just the numbers of partitions.